neilr8133/microservice_demo1/README.md

 		(venv_master) $ http localhost:8010/

-At this point, you should also start the minion so that the master has something to talk to (this will start a listening agent on :8020):
+At this point, you should also (in the minion window) start the minion so that the master has something to talk to (this will start a listening agent on :8020):

 		(venv_minion) $ python minion.py

-(You can change the port the minion listens on in `minion/config.ini` but if you do then make sure you also update the corresponding `minion_port` entry in `master/config.ini`.)
+(You can change the port the minion listens on in `minion/config.ini` but if you do then make sure you also update the corresponding `minion_port` entry in `master/config.ini` so the master can still reach the minion).

+In the command window, navigate to either the master or minion folder (it doesn't matter which) and activate the virtualenv; in the examples below I was in the master virtualenv.

 After making a query to the system, a UUID will be returned that corresponds to your request (see `/query/<uuid>` below for details).

+## Full Example

+Initate a query:

+		(venv_master) $ http :8010/ask_a_minion/v1/time
+		HTTP/1.0 200 OK
+		Content-Length: 155
+		Content-Type: text/html; charset=utf-8
+		Date: Tue, 26 Jan 2016 07:59:29 GMT
+		Server: Werkzeug/0.11.3 Python/2.7.2

+		{
+			"destination": null,
+			"message": null,
+			"result": "not_finished",
+			"status": "pending",
+			"uuid": "0da5e1c5-6011-4c05-ae4b-4f120a3cb7ac"
+		}

+Lookup the status of that query based on the UUID:

+		(venv_master) $ http :8010/ask_a_minion/v1/query/0da5e1c5-6011-4c05-ae4b-4f120a3cb7ac
+		HTTP/1.0 200 OK
+		Content-Length: 180
+		Content-Type: text/html; charset=utf-8
+		Date: Tue, 26 Jan 2016 07:59:42 GMT
+		Server: Werkzeug/0.11.3 Python/2.7.2

+		{
+			"destination": null,
+			"message": "Tue, 26 Jan 2016 07:59:29 +0000",
+			"result": "success",
+			"status": "finished",
+			"uuid": "0da5e1c5-6011-4c05-ae4b-4f120a3cb7ac"
+		}

+## API

-### /query/<uuid>
+### /query/&lt;uuid&gt;

-To lookup the status of a job:
+Lookup the status of a specific job:

 		(venv) $ http localhost:8010/ask_a_minion/v1/query/<uuid>